periwinkleispurple/bash_install/readme.md

 ```

 _____________________________________________________________________________________________________________________
  ❝ I might be using a lot of unnecessary "sudo" but!
-I want ensure that the commands goes well.
+I want to ensure that the commands goes well.

  I got a lot of stuff like "unknown command" while performing all my tests, and using sudo help fix some lines. ❞